zubinchopra/portaldocs/portal-sdk/templates/portalfx-extension-onboarding-developer-guide.md

 Create a workitem for assosciating your changes to the commit:  https://aka.ms/portalfx/config/update By assosciating the workitem with commit, you will get a notification when the configuration changes are deployed to each environment.

+Make sure you have access to make changes to the portal framework repository by joining the [Azure Portal Partner Contributors](https://ramweb/RequestAccess.aspx?ProjectID=19668) group on ramweb.

 Portal repository has 4 main branches i.e. dev, dogfood, mpac and production. ** All the pull requests should be sent for Dev branch.**

 - git clone https://msazure.visualstudio.com/DefaultCollection/One/_git/AzureUX-PortalFx